ibm-cloud-docs/Cloudant/local/maintenance.md

 these functions might help.
 If they do,
 that indicates a bug or configuration issue with `Smoosh`.
-Check your configuration and contact support.
+Check your configuration and email support@cloudant.com.

 ## Disks and file system layout on a DBCore node
 {: #disks-and-file-system-layout-on-a-dbcore-node}